Underbelly series 1: Overview

 Carl is released from jail and Jason Moran is given special parole conditions to allow him to move to London.
 Moran rival Nik "The Russian" Radev (Don Hany) becomes a liability and Carl has him murdered by Benji and T. (Alex Dimitriades).
-Jason returns from London and a concerned Lewis offers to run the business, but is arrested during a bust.
-With Benji under constant police observation, Carl asks L. and T. to murder Jason, who is executed in front of his children.
+Jason returns from London and a concerned Lewis offers to run the business but is arrested during a bust.
+With Benji under constant police observation, Carl asks L. and T. to murder Jason, who is killed in front of his children.
 Carl orders a hit on small-time dealer Willie Thompson, who turns out to be a friend of Tony Mokbel.
-However, Tony blames another small-time dealer, Michael Marshall, for the crime and asks Carl to kill him.
-Carl's hitmen L. and T. shoot Marshall and are immediately arrested, but the police are unable to prove Carl's involvement in the crime.
+Tony blames another small-time dealer, Michael Marshall and asks Carl to kill him.
+L. and T. shoot Marshall and are immediately arrested but the police are unable to prove Carl's involvement in the crime.

 When Graham Kinniburgh is murdered, Carl agrees to end the violence and asks Benji to murder Gatto.
 Gatto instead kills Benji and is arrested, although he is later acquitted.
-A new thug, Keith Faure (Kym Gyngell) (only named in the 2011 "Uncut" broadcast), offers to team up with Carl, while his real motive is to take over for himself.
+A new thug, Keith Faure (Kym Gyngell) (only named in the 2011 "Uncut" broadcast), offers to join Carl but wants to take over.
 Several days later, Faure kills Lewis Moran in a crowded bar.
-Consumed by revenge for Benji's death, his friend, convicted killer Lewis Caine (Marcus Graham), decides to kill Condello, the only surviving member of the Carlton Crew.
-However, Caine is double-crossed by his accomplices and is murdered beforehand.
+Consumed by revenge for Benji's death, his friend, the convicted killer Lewis Caine (Marcus Graham), decides to kill Condello, the last survivor of the Carlton Crew.
+Caine is double-crossed by his accomplices and is murdered beforehand.
 Detective Owen has Condello's bodyguard "Tibor" arrested.
-They agree to have Tibor act as an undercover agent to record Condello ordering a hit on Carl.
-Meanwhile, Carl's jailed associates testify against him.
-In the series final episode, Task Force Purana and Owen arrest Carl at a family barbecue.
-A voice-over, performed by police officer Jacqui James, reveals that Mick Gatto is eventually acquitted for the killing of Andrew Veniamin and that Mario Condello is killed while awaiting trial on attempted murder charges.
-The final voice-over was rerecorded during the production of Underbelly: Razor in preparation for the 2011 airing of the show in Victoria to also include information on Carl Williams' murder, and Tony Mokbel's arrest in a "cheap wig" in Greece.
+They turn Tibor to record Condello ordering a hit on Carl.
+Carl's jailed associates testify against him.
+In the series finale, Task Force Purana and Owen arrest Carl at a family barbecue.
+A voice-over by police officer Jacqui James, reveals that Mick Gatto is eventually acquitted for the killing of Andrew Veniamin and that Mario Condello is killed while awaiting trial on attempted murder charges.
+The final voice-over was rerecorded during the production of Underbelly: Razor in preparation for the 2011 airing of the show in Victoria to also include information on Carl Williams' murder and Tony Mokbel's arrest in a "cheap wig" in Greece.